US · AI law tracker

 Deadline: No fixed deadline — the bill is currently in legislative review.

-- No fixed deadline — bill introduced to committee Primary source →
+No fixed deadline for private parties — this is a legislative proposal currently under committee review.
+Primary source →

 Stay informed